Strength Training

 Not having the “right” equipment does not prevent you from training.
 You can make gains with bodyweight movements, a handful of exercise bands, and jugs of water.
 Training at an elite level does require specialized equipment but you’re probably better off finding a specialized gym than buying it all yourself.

 Buying fitness equipment is a slippery slope.
-Just because you have something in your home doesn’t mean you will use it.3 You can get a lot of mileage out of:
+Just because you have something in your home doesn’t mean you will use it.8 You can get a lot of mileage out of:

 Everything else is a bonus.

 1. Dr. Peter Attia has written many articles and recorded many podcasts about this.
-His book Outlive is a good, high-level overview of how to stay healthy throughout your life.
+His book Outlive is an excellent high-level overview of how to stay healthy throughout your life.